 The expression “the blue line of the Vosges” is attributed to Jules Ferry (late 19th century) in the context of post-war 1870 when it served as a reminder to the French that on the other side of the mountains, Alsace was under German power.
 Since then, this romantic name has evoked images of the Vosges Mountains with their rounded summits, pine forests, blueberry-covered meadows, and its munster cheese.

-The Vosges Mountain range extends across 180km from the German border near Wissembourg in the north to Belfort in the south.
+The Vosges mountain range extends across 180km from the German border near Wissembourg in the north to Belfort in the south.
 The mountain range is shared by three historic regions: Alsace to the east, Lorraine to the west, and Franche-Comté to the south.
 The crest line was a real linguistic and cultural barrier between Alsace and Lorraine.
 As such, the term “Alsace-Lorraine” refers not to a homogenous region, but rather the contrary; it was used to describe the geographic entity corresponding to the annexation of Alsace and of the Lorraine department of Moselle by Prussia.
 The rest of the French territory is still known in Alsace by the name of “inner France” (la France intérieure) or “beyond the Vosges”.

 The Northern Vosges, known as “Vosges gréseuses” (the sandstone Vosges), begin in the north of Donon and are made up mostly of red sandstone.
 They extend beyond the Franco-German border and into the nature park of the German Palatinate (Naturpark Pfälzerwald).
 The two parks were given the prestigious title of International Biosphere Reserve by UNESCO in 1991, a title which is only shared by some 320 sites worldwide.

-The Upper-Vosges, known as “the cristallines Vosges” (in reference to the granite cover of the mountains) feature the mountain range’s highest peaks, which often marks the border between Lorraine and Alsace.
+The Higher-Vosges, known as “the cristallines Vosges” (in reference to the granite cover of the mountains) feature the mountain range’s highest peaks, which often marks the border between Lorraine and Alsace.
 Of these peaks, the Grand Ballon (1,424 metres) is the culminating point of the Vosges.
 Other major summits include the Hohneck (1,363m), the Ballon d’Alsace (1,247m), the Ventron (1,204m), the Drumont (1,200m), the Champ du Feu (1,099m), and the Donon (1,009m).
 Much of this geological formation lies within the Ballons des Vosges Regional Nature Park, which was created in 1989.

 The unique climate of the Vosges